Considerations for Selecting the Right Cue

 If George Fels was right – that most of the money you pay for a cue is for the four feet behind the first 10 inches – then those four feet ought to look mighty good.
 And Predator has taken care of that with their beautifully ornate Throne Series 2.

 The second generation of Throne cues is "inspired, designed and created to elevate you game," using "Predator's patented C4+ technology . . . paired with the world's most accurate shafts."
 Here's where it really gets good, though.
-These cues are carefully crafted from fine exotic wood, they have an eight-point polished buttcap, and they feature "tri-tone rings of silver, micarta, and rose-gold alloy."
+These cues are carefully crafted from fine exotic wood with an eight-point polished buttcap and feature "tri-tone rings of silver, micarta, and rose-gold alloy."